Clevedon School - Clevedon kids living and learning with PRIDE

 • To inform decisions about programmes

 • To allow teachers to determine those students whose basic skills fall outside the normal range expected for students of that particular age.
-This information is used alongside other assessment information to determine those students who will access support programmes, or who may need Individual Learning Plans.
+This information is used alongside other assessment information to determine those students who will access support programmes, or who may need individual learning plans.

 • To form part of the process of reporting to parents